mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

 - output_directory
 - user_name

-This can be see with the code examples below:
+First the relevant scripts must be imported with the instrument specific customisations as follows:

 .. code-block:: python